Kevin Hogan: Washington Redskins

-On April 6, 2018, Hogan was traded to the Washington Redskins in exchange for a swap of sixth round picks in the 2018 NFL Draft.
+On April 6, 2018, Hogan was traded to the Washington Redskins in exchange for a swap of sixth round picks in the 2018 NFL draft.
 He was waived for final roster cuts before the start of the regular season on September 1, 2018.

 Denver Broncos

 On September 2, 2018, Hogan was claimed off waivers by the Denver Broncos.

 On March 21, 2019, Hogan re-signed with the Broncos.
 On August 31, 2019, he was released by the Broncos.

-Hogan had a tryout with the Chicago Bears on August 17, 2020.

 Cincinnati Bengals

 On November 28, 2020, Hogan was signed to the Cincinnati Bengals practice squad after spending the entire 2019 season a free agent.
 He was elevated to the active roster on December 21 for the team's Week 15 game against the Pittsburgh Steelers, and reverted to the practice squad after the game.
 His practice squad contract expired after the season on January 11, 2021.

-Tennessee Titans
+Tennessee Titans (first stint)

 On November 10, 2021, Hogan was signed to the Tennessee Titans practice squad.
+Due to Logan Woodside being placed on the reserve/COVID-19 list, Hogan was elevated to the active roster to backup Ryan Tannehill in Week 12 against the New England Patriots.
+Hogan appeared in seven snaps on offense against the Patriots but did not attempt a pass.
+He reverted back to the practice squad after the game.
 After the Titans were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.
 Hogan was released by the Titans on April 30, 2022.